Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 *Cleanse:* Invite a terminal catastrophe to befall the planet and effectively destroy it.
 *Regenerate:* Regrow the species from its surviving diaspora along lines more agreeable to the Hierarchy’s agenda.

 Then there were Thirteen’s individual orders.
-He had been ordered to control the flow of information into the galactic archives about this incident and ensure that the history books---especially the Gaoian ones---would squarely lay the blame for Gao’s invasion and demise at the feet of the Hierarchy’s enemies.
+He had been ordered to control the flow of information into the galactic archives about this incident and ensure that the history books - especially the Gaoian ones - would squarely lay the blame for Gao’s invasion and demise at the feet of the Hierarchy’s enemies.

 **++Contagion++:** *\<Alarm\>* They expect to make the situation *better* by this?